Debutante

+A debutante ball, sometimes called a coming-out party, is a formal ball that includes presenting debutantes during the social season, usually during the spring or summer.
+Debutante balls may require prior instruction in social etiquette and appropriate morals.

 Austria

-Vienna, Austria, still maintains many of the institutions that made up the social, courtly life of the Habsburg Empire.
-One of those is the most active formal ball season in the world.
+Vienna, Austria, maintains the most active formal ball season in the world.
 From 1 January to 1 March, no fewer than 28 formal balls, with a huge variety of hosts, are held in Vienna.
 Many are for specific nationalities, like the Russian Ball or the Serbian Saint Sava ball; social groups like the Hunter's Ball or Verein Grünes Kreuz ball, or trade groups like the Coffee Roasters or Doctors Ball.
 Some of these balls also have debutantes.
 However, the two that are best known for their debutantes are the Officer's Ball and the Vienna Opera Ball.

 The Ball der Offiziere is considered to be the direct successor of Vienna's Imperial Court Ball.
 The modern version was founded in 1919, by the association Alt-Neustadt, an association of graduates of the Theresian Military Academy.
 They have organized the ball publicly since 1926.
 The Ball is held on the third Friday of January across the twenty-three salons of the Vienna Hofburg Palace and includes nine bands of different styles of music, military formations, and dancing troupes from around the world.
 The patron is the President of the Republic and it is hosted by the Chief of the Defense Staff.
 The entrance and presentation of the 80 debutantes is the highlight of the opening event, followed by the presentation of ministers of state, then the Diplomatic Corps, and finishes with the debutantes leading the first formal Viennese waltz to the music of "The Blue Danube".
 The ladies are from the nobility, daughters of senior ranking military officers, or female officers in the Austrian military.
 They are presented to the Minister of Defense.
 The dress code is evening dress: floor-length gowns for women, and white tie and tails for men or mess dress uniform for military members.
 The final ceremonial is the blowing of the hunt horns and takes place at 4 o'clock in the morning.